aplteam/Fire/Docs/ReadMe.md

 Note that code that exists in a ghostly namespace associated with an external object (Like an Excel workbook) is not reported; Fire cares about APL objects only.

 ## Deleting stuff

 The "Replace" dialog has a check box "Delete lines/items with hits".
 That seems to be easy enough: any lines that carry the search string are going to be deleted.
 However, there are details you need to be aware of:

 1. The first and the last line of any script is never deleted, no matter whether they carry a hit or not.
+It should be obvious why that is.

 1. The first line of any function or operator is never deleted, no matter whether they carry a hit or not.
 However, be aware of 6.